-This course is an introduction to the basic functions of Microsoft Office 2010.
-This course consists of five modules-Word, Excel, Access, PowerPoint, and Integration.
+This course is an introduction to the basic functions of Microsoft Office 2013 - Word, Excel, Access, PowerPoint, and Integration.
 This course is intended for Business Information Management and Accounting students.
-Prerequisite: BIM 102 or OFF 102 and successful completion of Math 090 or BBCC placement exam into Math 095 or higher.
+Prerequisite: BIM102 and successful completion of MATH090/MATH094 or placement into MATH095/096 or higher.
 (F,W,S)